When most folks begin to really apply themselves in the gym, they start to hear whispers about a mysterious compound called "creatine."

 Their CreaPure powder is a pure monohydrate creatine for vegans and is claimed to be equal in purity to any other on the market.

 As with the BulkSupplements, this comes ready to mix with your protein shake, juice or any other beverage.
-It’s also most effective when taken just a few minutes before you begin a strenuous workout.
+It’s also said to be effective when taken just a few minutes before you begin a strenuous workout.

 The powder itself is not ground quite as fine as BulkSupplements, which makes it a bit tougher to mix with water.

 But for thicker beverages like protein shakes, OJ and the like, then you’re not likely to notice a difference.
-ON Creatine Powder is 100% vegan-friendly and is sure to help you achieve a higher level of strength and fitness than you thought possible.
+ON Creatine Powder is 100% vegan-friendly and is sure to help you achieve a higher level of strength and fitness.

 MuscleTech Platinum Creatine is some of the most mixable powder you'll find anywhere.